ShretaChandni/RXV-casestudy/README.md

 ## Step 5: Report and Interpretation

 **Summarize Key Findings**
-In this section, we present a detailed summary of the main findings from our analyses.
+In this section, I present a detailed summary of the main findings from our analyses.
 Each key analysis is highlighted, focusing on significant trends, outcomes, and safety concerns:

 **Efficacy Analysis:** The results indicate a marked reduction in RXV infections among the vaccinated group compared to the placebo group, suggesting the vaccine's effectiveness.
 The Risk Ratio calculated shows a lower incidence of infections in the vaccinated cohort, with a 95% Confidence Interval not encompassing 1, reinforcing the statistical significance of these findings.